agence-adeliom/adeliom-webcomponents/README.md

 ### Contributing

 AWC is an open source project and contributions are encouraged!
 If you're interesting in contributing, please review the [contribution guidelines](CONTRIBUTING.md) first.

+## License

+AWC is available under the terms of the MIT license.